 Irritable Bowel Syndrome (IBS)

-Irritable bowel syndrome (IBS) refers to a complex disorder of the lower intestinal tract.
-It is mainly characterized by a pattern of symptoms that is often worsened by emotional stress.
+Irritable bowel syndrome (IBS) is a common, complex disorder that affects the large intestine.
+Symptoms may include abdominal pain, bloating, cramping, gas, and constipation or diarrhea, or both.
 It is not the same as inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis.

-Irritable bowel syndrome is also known as nervous indigestion, spastic colon, intestinal neurosis, functional colitis, irritable colon, mucous colitis, and laxative colitis.
+Irritable bowel syndrome may also be called nervous indigestion, spastic colon, intestinal neurosis, functional colitis, irritable colon, mucous colitis, or laxative colitis.

 Tests usually reveal no problems.
 Not all patients require endoscopy, especially if symptoms begin early in life and have been stable.
 However, patients who have irritable bowel symptoms beginning later in life usually require endoscopy.